 The purpose of the Single Parent Scholarship is to provide supplemental financial assistance to those single parents living in Arkansas who are pursuing a course of instruction that will improve their income-earning potential.
-Single Parent Scholarships by county.
-Applications and deadlines available online www.aspsf.org/students spscholarships.html
+Single Parent Scholarships are listed county.
+Applications and deadlines are available online www.aspsf.org/students spscholarships.html